Under Testing – Official Launch Coming Soon

 Missing Documentation

-Invoices, packing lists, GR copies, delivery proofs, and theft reports are often unavailable when needed, resulting in delays or disputes.
+Land records, cultivation logs, vaccination certificates, and maintenance records are often unavailable when needed, resulting in delays or disputes.

 4

-Policies contain mandatory conditions related to packaging standards, vehicle fitness, and driver qualifications.
+Policies contain mandatory conditions related to good farming practices, veterinary care, and infrastructure maintenance.
 Non-compliance can weaken claim positions.

 How RiskBirbal Prevents These Issues